learnk8s/learnk8s.io/src/k8bit/content.md

 kubectl get pods --watch
 ```

-The `--watch` flag is part of the Kubernetes API, and it is designed to dispatch update events incrementally.
+The `--watch` flag is part of the Kubernetes API, and it is designed to [dispatch update events incrementally](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes).

-If you tried the command in the past, you might have noticed who the output is often confusing:
+If you tried the command in the past, you might have noticed how the output is often confusing:

 ![`kubectl get pods --watch`](watch.svg)